rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 * Running `dnf install epel-release` and then running `crb enable`

 We recommend checking out the [EPEL Quickstart Guide](https://docs.fedoraproject.org/en-US/epel/#_quickstart) for more information.

+### Notes on: Unlisted Repositories

+If there is a repository that you use (or maintain) and you do not see it here, it is likely that we may not know of it.
+Unfortunately, this happens.
+If there are popular repositories that are used in the Enterprise Linux community that should be added to the list, you may drop us a line in Mattermost or IRC.